JozLH/project-Q-Cris-Jos-/README.md

                                  #  A daily motivational quote for everybody (or almost)

-Project Q is a typical frontend development bootcamp project but with a translator's touch.
+Project Q is a frontend development bootcamp project = a motivational quote generator with a translator's touch.

 With 28 languages to choose from, Project Q can provide a motivational quote to about 6 billion speakers, including Chinese, Spanish, Czech, Brazillian (PT + BR), English (US + UK), French, Russian, Turkish, German, etc.